 Find out more at Hyde Park Winter Wonderland.

 Manchester is home to a number of Christmas markets dotted around the city – offering a tapestry of events and experiences to suit all tastes.
 Markets are open from November 8th to December 21st, 2019.
 The main European market is held in Albert Square in front of the town hall.
 There are food outlets at Exchange Square, and arts and crafts at Brazennose Street with a globally-sourced selection of jewellery, leather goods and speciality foods.

 Don’t forget to check out the fairground rides in Cathedral Gardens and more stalls in New Cathedral Street and Market Street.
 Food is abundant with a truly European feel – sample paella from Spain, goulash from Hungary or enjoy a traditional hog roast.
 For gift hunters, look for stalls selling Christmas gems including amber jewellery, as well as delights such as Belgian chocolate and French soaps.

 Find out more at the official Manchester City website.

 Set within Winchester Cathedral’s historic Inner Close and surrounded by an open-air ice rink, this German-inspired Christmas Market attracts over 350,000 visitors a year.
-It runs from November 17 to December 20, 2018 and plays host to over 100 stalls selling seasonal gifts and handmade items, as well as a dedicated British Crafts Village that offers glasswork and textiles.
-A firework display and parade on November 30 features an astonishing assortment of handmade lanterns to light the sky.
+It runs from November 21st to December 22nd, 2019 and plays host to over 100 stalls selling seasonal gifts and handmade items, as well as a dedicated British Crafts Village that offers glasswork and textiles.

 Find out more at the Winchester Cathedral website.